Eunji-Elly-Lee/eunji-elly-lee.github.io/_posts/2022-04-10-python-project-pang-arcade.markdown

 ### Game Development

 After placing the images in the **images** folder, import **os** module to find a path to use them.
 This module is a part of the standard library, so we can just get it using `import` keyword.
-Use `dirname` method, which is to obtain the directory name, using the special variable `__file__` to get the current path, and use `join` method to get the path of the folder containing the images.
+Use `dirname` method, which is to obtain the directory name, using the special variable `__file__` to get the current path.
+And then, use `join` method to get the path of the folder containing the images.

 ```python
 import os